adgorithmics-inc/peppermint-flutter-sdk/README.md

 A flutter library to easily use Peppermint functionality.

-The most common usage of web3 wallet is to generate wallet address (public key) and private key.
-This library makes it easy to do it without much complexity to manually implement other web3 packages.
+The most common usage of Web3 Wallet is to generate wallet address (public key) and private key.
+Peppermint SDK makes it easy to do it without much complexity to manually implement other web3 packages.
+This package also store the keys safely using flutter_secure_storage.

+In future, this package is a bridge to use Peppermint’s functionality with ease.

 ## Features